Bill Gates - Bill & Melinda Gates Foundation Trust Portfolio

 Berkshire Hathaway CL B

 Berkshire Hathaway remains a cornerstone of the portfolio, providing diversified exposure through Warren Buffett's conglomerate.
-Despite the reduction, the trust maintains significant confidence in Berkshire's long-term value creation approach.
+Despite continuing to reduce the position (-2,482,589 shares), the trust maintains significant confidence in Berkshire's long-term value creation approach.

 3